Deadline to Move Out After Foreclosure Auction in Virginia

 What resources are available if you’re facing eviction after a foreclosure auction in Virginia?

-Helplines, legal aid services, and housing rights organizations can provide support and advice during an eviction.
+During an eviction, helplines, legal aid services, and property rights groups can offer support and guidance.

 What effect does military service have on eviction after a foreclosure auction?